 Use of Form ET1 is compulsory.
 It cannot be completed without your Acas early conciliation certificate number.

 There is no longer a fee to access an employment tribunal, as of July 2017, when a union-backed case at the Supreme Court ruled that charging for access to tribunals was unlawful.
-You will no longer need to pay a fee up front or seek "help with fees" as had previously been the case.

 There are very strict deadlines for any claim in the employment tribunal so it is vital to act quickly and not leave your claim until the last minute.